Waxing Gibbous on

 Moon before descending node

-10 days after ascending node on 8 November 2029 at 23:44 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 23 November 2029 at 08:55 in ♊ Gemini.
+10 days after ascending node on 8 November 2029 at 23:44 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 23 November 2029 at 08:55 in ♊ Gemini.

 Moon before northern standstill

-11 days since the previous standstill on 8 November 2029 at 11:00 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.613°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠23.573° at the point of next northern standstill on 22 November 2029 at 17:59 in ♊ Gemini.
+11 days since the last southern standstill on 8 November 2029 at 11:00 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.613° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠23.573° at the point of next northern standstill on 22 November 2029 at 17:59 in ♊ Gemini.

 Syzygy in 1 day